cdtpinto/cdtpinto.github.io/projects/readabilitychecker.md

 * **Fully supports Java SE 11.**

-* Values closer to 1 mean a more readable code.
+* Readability values range from 0 to 1.
+Values closer to 1 mean a more readable code.

 * Analyzes the readability of the project and it's classes.